 This method obviously works well when you’re using some type of paper or worksheet.

 Just about any small reward will work well here: chipper chips, stars, removable stickers, small food items, etc. See this article on rewards for a list of ideas.
-The important thing is to use a reward that your child really likes.
-Otherwise, it’s not really a reward for her.
+The important thing is to use a reward that they really like.
+Otherwise, it’s not really a reward for them.

 Therapists tend to use this technique a lot, especially speech therapists.